Ideas to help your family transition to learning from home

 I think now is a better time than ever to reflect on what you need to take care of yourself.
 Self-care is critical and increases your physical health, mental health and well being, and decreases stress.
 It can give you a better ability to perform tasks and reach goals, and a better ability to care for those who rely on you.
 Learn more about self-care here.
 My advice to you is to think about what activities fill up your cup with joy and peace and schedule one or two into your day.
 Next, think about (or talk with) your spouse and your kids to schedule in some self-care for them, too.

 Teachers know this key idea well.
 The first week of school in any classroom is setting up common expectations, rules, or agreements.
 We establish a culture of respect and a positive learning environment in the classroom.
 We use positive actions like “use indoor voices”, not negative actions like “do not yell.”
 I’m reading a wonderful parenting book by Dr. Laura Markham right now – Peaceful Parent, Happy Siblings: How to Stop the Fighting and Raise Friends for Life.
 Yes, perfect timing!!
 By the way, I also highly recommend her book “Peaceful Parent, Happy Kids.”
 In her sibling book, she recommends making family rules.
-Family rules or agreements help kids (and parents) know expectations for how to treat each other.
+Family rules or agreements help us all know the expectations for how to treat each other.
 They help us establish our family’s core values – like kindness or gratitude.

 Make a family chore chart